What is multiple endocrine neoplasia type 2?

 What are the estimated cancer risks associated with MEN2?

 The risk of medullary thyroid cancer in people with MEN2 is nearly 100% for all subtypes.

 What are the screening options for MEN2?

 Due to the high risk of medullary thyroid cancer, RET gene testing is recommended for children at risk for any of the MEN2 subtypes.
 If a mutation is found, the thyroid gland should be surgically removed to prevent cancer from developing.
 This surgery is recommended by age 3 in children with MEN2B and by age 6 in children with MEN2A or FMTC.
-The procedure should be performed by a surgeon with experience in both thyroid surgery in children and with the management of medullary thyroid carcinoma .
-Learn more about cancer surgery .
+The procedure should be performed by a surgeon with experience in both thyroid surgery in children and with the management of medullary thyroid Cancer.

 Additional screening recommendations may include:

-- Magnetic resonance imaging (MRI) or computerized tomography (CT or CAT) scan of the abdomen to detect pheochromocytomas, every two to four years or when abnormal catecholamine or metanephrine levels are detected.
+Magnetic resonance imaging (MRI) or computerized tomography (CT or CAT) scan of the abdomen to detect pheochromocytomas, every 4 to 5 years or when abnormal catecholamine or metanephrine levels are detected.

 Screening guidelines may change over time as new technologies are developed and more is learned about MEN2.
 It is important to talk with your doctor about appropriate screening tests.

 Learn more about what to expect when having common tests, procedures, and scans .